Crepitus: Causes

-The sound can be created when two rough surfaces in an organism's body come into contact—for example, in osteoarthritis or rheumatoid arthritis when the cartilage around joints erodes and the surfaces in the joint grind against one another, or when the two fractured surfaces of the broken bones rub together.
+The crepitus sound may be created when two rough surfaces in an organism's body come into contact—for example, in osteoarthritis or rheumatoid arthritis when the cartilage around joints erodes and the surfaces in the joint grind against one another, or, when the two fractured surfaces of a broken bone rub together.
 Crepitus is a common sign of bone fracture.

-Crepitus can easily be created and observed by exerting a small amount of force on a joint, thus 'cracking it'.
-This is caused by bubbles of nitrogen forming in the synovial fluid bursting.
-Almost every joint in the body can be 'cracked' in this way, but the joints which require the least amount of force to produce this effect include the hallux (big toes), the knuckles and the neck joints.
+Crepitus at a joint may be created easily and observed by exerting a small amount of force on the joint, thus 'cracking it'.
+This may be caused by the bursting of bubbles of nitrogen that have formed in the synovial fluid.
 This phenomenon is caused when the movement of the joint lowers the pressure of its synovial fluid, causing the bubbles to form and burst.
-A refractory period of about 20 minutes exists where the joint cannot be stimulated to produce crepitus after being cracked until the nitrogen gas dissolves back into the synovial fluid.
+A refractory period of approximately 20 minutes exists after a cracking, wherein, until the nitrogen gas dissolves back into the synovial fluid, the joint cannot be stimulated to produce crepitus again.
+Almost every joint in the body may be 'cracked' in this way, but the joints that require the least force to produce this effect include the hallux (big toes), the knuckles, and the neck joints.
+Joint crepitus also may be observed when a joint is moved passively with one hand, while the other hand is placed on the joint to feel the resulting crepitus.

+Other uses of the term

-In soft tissues, crepitus can be produced when gas is introduced into an area where it is normally not present.
+In soft tissues, crepitus may be produced when gas is introduced into an area where it normally is not present.

-The term can also be used when describing the sounds produced by lung conditions such as interstitial lung disease; these are also referred to as "rales".
-Crepitus is often loud enough to be heard by the human ear, although a stethoscope may be needed to detect instances caused by respiratory diseases.

-In times of poor surgical practice, post-surgical complications involved anaerobic infection by Clostridium perfringens strains, which can cause gas gangrene in tissues, also giving rise to crepitus.

 Subcutaneous crepitus (or surgical emphysema) is a crackling sound resulting from subcutaneous emphysema, or air trapped in the subcutaneous tissues.

+The term "crepitus" also may be used when describing the sounds produced by lung conditions such as interstitial lung disease that also may be referred to as "rales".
+Although a stethoscope may be needed to detect the instances caused by respiratory diseases, such crepitus often is loud enough to be heard directly by the human ear.

+During poor surgical practice, post-surgical complications may involve anaerobic infection by Clostridium perfringens strains that can cause gas gangrene in tissues, which may give rise to crepitus.